purvaten/punny_captions/README.md

 Full text available at: https://arxiv.org/abs/1704.08224

+## Implementation Specifics
+### A note about using Inception ResNet model
+The paper uses the top 5 object categories from the Inception-ResNet-v2 model.
+We observe that many of these object categories contain multiple words.
+For example, **meat_loaf** or **chocolate_sauce**.
+Since the pun dictionary does not account for such words, we initially attempted to go about it by splitting these into separate tags.
+However, the individual words are not always relevent to the context.
+This can especially be a problem if their pun counterparts appear in the punny caption with high probability, resulting in the intended punny caption not being very relevant.

+We work around this by enforcing a probability filter to the obtained top 5 object categories.
+We only consider them if the probability > 0.1.
+This ensures that only relevant tags are used for pun generation.

 ## Resources
 1. JSON file containing pun words associated with coco images : [coco_puns.json](https://drive.google.com/open?id=1AKiq2ryxXck_l2kQVqsAgkZKVVaPwarK)
 2. Global pun dictionary : [pun_dict](https://drive.google.com/open?id=1mpd8yAMvMeWOgWpn2p1arTUKDRRRFuOt) (python pickle format)